-Here are all the winners from the Golden Globes 2020 – rolling list
+Here are all the winners from the Golden Globes 2020

-The 2020 Golden Globes will take place on Sunday (January 5) at the Beverly Hills Hilton, where the best talent in TV and film will be recognised.
+The 2020 Golden Globes took place at the Beverly Hills Hilton tonight (January 5), celebrating the best of the last year in film and TV.

 - Read more: Noah Baumbach – Hollywood’s king of indie on David Bowie, Marriage Story and his lifelong obsession with music

-Noah Baumbach’s Netflix movie Marriage Story is up for the most awards with six nominations, including Best Motion Picture – Drama, drama acting nods for Adam Driver and Scarlett Johansson, as well as Best Supporting Actress for Laura Dern.
+Noah Baumbach’s Netflix movie Marriage Story was up for the most awards at the ceremony with six nominations, including Best Motion Picture – Drama, drama acting nods for Adam Driver and Scarlett Johansson, but only walked away with one award on the night – Best Supporting Actress for Laura Dern.

-The Irishman and Quentin Tarantino’s Once Upon A Time… In Hollywood both have five nominations apiece, while on the TV side of things, Chernobyl, Unbelievable, Big Little Lies and The Crown lead with four nods each.
+The Irishman and Quentin Tarantino’s Once Upon A Time… In Hollywood both had five nominations apiece.
+Despite critical acclaim, the former took home no awards, while Quentin Tarantino’s ninth film collected three trophies.
+On the TV side of things, Chernobyl and Fleabag were the night’s big winners.

-The full nominations are below and will be updated with the winners as they happen on Sunday night.

 Best Motion Picture Drama